 By May 2009 there were 100,000 civilians in an area roughly three square kilometers.
 With no independent observers to hold them to account the Sri Lankan Army intensified their shelling while the LTTE leadership pressed their remaining conscripts into suicidal counter attacks.
 The Red Cross tried to evacuate some of the wounded from the sea but the Sri Lankan Army artillery delayed efforts for days at a time.

 No one knows how many people were killed in the final days of the battle.
 In order to minimise the international outcry the Sri Lankan military had been systematically under-reporting the number of people trapped in the battle zone.
 This meant that when the fighting finally ceased the civilian authorities were completely unprepared to provide aid to the survivors.
 Having made it through months of war many Tamils were left starved, succumbing to wounds and sickness as the Army set to work trying to separate Tiger ‘cadres’ from the shell-shocked civilians.
-A questionnaire given to those in custody after the battle Those suspected of being affiliated with LTTE were summarily executed or dissapeared into a network of secret prisons.
+Many of those suspected of being affiliated with LTTE were summarily executed or dissapeared into a network of secret prisons.
+Other suspects were sent to rehabilitation facilities where an intentionally vague questionnaire given to those in custody formed part of the basis for determining whether they would eventually be freed.

 Since then the Sri Lankan government has done its best to avoid any reckoning with the past.
 A ‘Lessons Learnt and Reconciliation Commission’ was established not long after the end of the war.
 Staffed by senior government ministers and unable to afford protection to witnesses the commission was widely regarded outside the country as a sham.
 Human rights organisations boycotted the proceedings in protest.
 Amnesty, Human Rights Watch and the International Crises Group described the commission in one way or another as ‘fundamentally flawed’.